1587causalai/CausalQwen/README.md

 ### Axiom III: Temperature-Unified Control
 One elegant parameter to control the boundary between determinism and stochasticity.

-### Axiom IV: Independent Decisions (OvR)
+### Axiom IV: Structural Equation Decisions
-Liberation from Softmax tyranny - every choice evaluated on its own merit.
+Every choice computed by deterministic functions for multiple output types.

 ---